codefellows/seattle-ops-201d14/class-08/challenges/ASSIGNMENT.md

 Before you can ACP changes from your Ubuntu Server again, make sure to synchronize the changes you made while using the Windows VM to avoid conflicts.
 To achieve this, run `git pull` from the terminal before you begin any new tasks in your local repository on your Ubuntu Server.

-## Stretch Goals (Optional Objectives)

-- Log the details of the copy operation to a `CopyLog.txt` file within the destination folder.
-Details might include:
-  - Source and Destination Paths
-  - Number of Files and Directories Copied
-  - Timestamp
-  - Duration of the Copy Operation
-  - Success/Failed Copy Status
-  - Error Messages
-  - User or Process Information
-- Allow the user to specify additional options for the `ROBOCOPY` command, such as excluding certain file types or directories from the copy operation.
-- Implement a confirmation mechanism to confirm the copy operation with the user before proceeding.